What Is Addiction?

 A Compassionate Definition

-Addiction is a conditioned loop born from the brain’s effort to survive overwhelming stress, pain, or emptiness.
+Addiction can be understood as a learned loop shaped by the brain’s effort to deal with overwhelming stress, pain, or emptiness.
 When craving or discomfort arises, a behavior or substance promises relief.
-The brain stamps in this association, strengthening the loop.
-Like a hungry ghost endlessly craving but never satisfied, the cycle feeds itself without true satisfaction.
+The brain reinforces this association, strengthening the loop.
+The cycle can feed itself because the relief is temporary and the underlying drivers are not yet fully understood.
 Stress, trauma, isolation, and easy access all accelerate this learning.
 Modern research highlights addiction as an accelerated learning of maladaptive survival loops, shaped by neuroplasticity and contextual vulnerability [5].
 This is not your fault.
-It is a survival pattern learned under difficult circumstances, and it is fully workable with kindness, patience, and skillful practice.
+It is a survival pattern learned under difficult circumstances, and it can be worked with through kindness, patience, and skillful practice.

 A Buddhist Lens: Craving, Clinging, and Suffering